HiLo: Exploiting High Low Frequency Relations for Unbiased Panoptic Scene Graph Generation: Supplementary material for HiLo

 To further substantiate the effectiveness of our proposed method, we provide additional experimental results in the supplementary material that could not be included in the paper due to space limitations.
-The supplementary material is divided into two main sections.
-The first section includes additional ablation experiments, while the second section features supplementary experimental results on VG-150.
+The supplementary material includes more experimental results on VG-150.